dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 reference to disposed object, you will fix the detected leak and hide undetected ones.

-And, there is no point to release reference to child inside the method `dispose` of the parent, because not needed parent should be relesed together with its disposal.
+And, there is no point to release reference to child inside the method `dispose` of the parent, because not needed parent should be released together with its disposal.
 If your fix for a leak is like this, you are defenitely hiding the leak:

 BAD: